Zambezi River Festival

 - The best week of your LIFE!

-REGISTRATION will take place at Jollyboys CAMP between 12 and 4 (before the booze cruise!) on Saturday 27th October, so come and find us there to sign up if you haven't already and get all the information you need for the week as well as your supercool festival T-shirt!
+REGISTRATION will take place at Jollyboys CAMP between 12 and 4 Thursday 23rd October, so come and find us there and get all the information you need for the week as well as your supercool festival T-shirt!.
+All participants must have paid in full prior to registration.

 If you find yourself at Jollyboys backpackers rather than the CAMP where we'll be then let the girls at reception know who will let us know and we'll organise to get you to the right place!